 - Library Catalog: Search the library catalog to find physical items in the library - eBooks & Audiobooks: The Sora, by Overdrive app is how you access our eLibrary.
 Click here if you need help logging in. - Digital Magazines: RHS has access to 37 digital magazines.
 Click here for the username & password info.
-Scroll to the bottom to find username & password info, which you need to access offsite. - Research Databases: This PDF includes links to ALL our research databases.
-Scroll to the bottom to find username & password info, which you need to access offsite.
+Scroll to the bottom to find username & password info, which you need to access offsite - Research Databases: Have a research project?
+Then use one of the Online Databases to find the most relevant, accurate, and scholarly information for your project.
+If you are off campus, you must login in with the library's username and password.